miqdigital/aws-utils/s3_select_executor/README.md

 ```

-* Select all rows by applying filter on Http Referral URL, where if we want to select the 2nd column and 3rd column with http_referral (5th column) has value with like '%it.eurosport.com%' -- query: "select _2, _3 from s3object s where _5 like '%it.eurosport.com%' "
+* Select all rows by applying the filter on Http Referral URL, where if we want to select the 2nd column and 3rd column with http_referral (5th column) has value with like '%it.eurosport.com%' -- query: "select _2, _3 from s3object s where _5 like '%it.eurosport.com%' "

 ```python
 python s3_executor.py -b "bucket-name" -p "path/to/files/" -d TAB -s "select _2, _3 from s3object s where _5 like '%it.eurosport.com%' " -o feed_for_eurosport.csv